githubtraining/training-manual/github_for_developers-facilitator-manual.md

 If you type `git branch` you will see a list of local branches.

-Show that any branches created before the repo has been cloned do not appear with `git branch`.
+> **Facilitator Note:** Show that any branches created before the repo has been cloned do not appear with `git branch`.
-{: .note}

 ```sh
 $ git branch --all